wikicite/wikicite-data/README.md

     make 20170626/wikidata-20170626-all.classes.csv

-Then get all subclasses of Q732577:
+Then get all subclasses of Q732577 and Q191067 (the latter was missing as subclass of the former until mid-September 2017):

     make 20170626/wikidata-20170626-all.pubtypes